Medicaid Nurse Aide | BCTC

 When will I know if I passed the test?

-The results will be mailed directly to you within 4 weeks after testing.
+The results will be emailed directly to you within 24-48 hours after testing.

 Your test results are ONLY sent by US Mail and cannot be obtained any other way.
 If you have moved, you must have informed the postal service of your move by completing a US Post Office 'Change of Address' form and filling it with the appropriate post office.